-Earlier this year, we presented at Henry and Horne’s annual conference for nonprofits on the topic of nonprofit affiliates.
-Increasingly, nonprofits are creating affiliate organizations such as entities to hold real property, taxable subsidiaries that run unrelated businesses, lobbying organizations, foundations, chapters, and even management organizations.
-There are myriad reasons to create affiliates but there are a number of common scenarios that we will touch in this post.
+Earlier this year, we presented at Henry and Horne’s annual conference for nonprofits and affiliated entities.
+Increasingly, nonprofits are creating affiliate organizations such as entities to hold real property, taxable subsidiaries that run unrelated businesses, lobbying organizations, foundations, chapters, and management organizations.
+There are myriad reasons to create affiliates but there are a number of common scenarios that we will touch on in this post.

 For example, it is common to hold real property in a separate entity.
 Similarly, nonprofits often move endowments to separate foundations once the endowed funds grow to a significant amount.
 Nonprofits forming geographically dispersed chapters often organize the chapters as separate corporations or limited liability companies to protect the parent from the liabilities of its chapters.

 Unrelated Business Activity

 Many nonprofits are looking for ways to diversify their income through social enterprise.
 The idea is that the nonprofit can run a business that will help to support the nonprofit.
 The social enterprise may or may not directly contribute to the organization’s mission.
 If the social enterprise activity does not contribute significantly to the mission other than by generating funds, then it may be an unrelated business activity.